DuCanhGH/DuCanhGH/README.md

 You may find me on Discord as du.canh (do introduce yourself before sending a friend request!).

-Usually workable with until you yap nonsense 💀

 Alternative account: https://github.com/DuCanhGH2.

 ## Learning